MicrosoftDocs/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/nf-windows-graphics-holographic-interop-iholographicquadlayerinterop-createdirect3d12contentbufferresource.md

 `pDevice`
 Type: **[ID3D12Device](/windows/win32/api/d3d12/nn-d3d12-id3d12device)\***

-A Direct3D 12 device which will be used to create the resource.
+A Direct3D 12 device, which will be used to create the resource.

 `pTexture2DDesc`
 Type: **[D3D12_RESOURCE_DESC](/windows/win32/api/d3d12/ns-d3d12-d3d12_resource_desc)\***

 The Direct3D 12 resource description.
 This parameter is not optional.

-The API will adjust the description as needed to comply with platform requirements, such as buffer size or format restrictions, which are determined at runtime.
-Your application should inspect the descriptor for the texture returned in `ppCreatedTexture2DResource`, and respond appropriately to any differences from what was specified.
+**CreateDirect3D12ContentBufferResource** adjusts the description as needed to comply with platform requirements, such as buffer size or format restrictions, which are determined at runtime.
+Your application should inspect the descriptor for the texture returned in *ppCreatedTexture2DResource*, and respond appropriately to any differences from what was specified.

 `ppTexture2DResource`
 Type: **[ID3D12Resource](/windows/win32/api/d3d12/nn-d3d12-id3d12resource)\*\***